singh-man/books/crackingTheCoding/18_advancedTopics.md

 ![](media/XI_15.JPG)

 Here's another example: You have a list of data in the form {City, Temperature, Date}.
 Calculate the average temperature in each city every year.
-For example {(2012, Philadelphia, 58.2), (2011, Philadelphia, 56.6), (2012, Seattle,45.1)}.
+For example {(2012, Philadelphia, 58.2), (2011, Philadelphia, 56.6), (2012, Seattle, 45.1)}.

 - **Map:** The Map step  outputs  a key value pair where the  key is City_Year and the value is (Temperature, 1).
 The '1' reflects that this is the average temperature out of one data point.This will be important for the Reduce step.
 - **Reduce:** The Reduce step will be given a list of temperatures that correspond with a particular city and year.
 It must use these to compute the average temperature for this input.You cannot simply add up the temperatures and divide by the number of values.

 To see this, imagine we have five data points for a particular city and year: 25,100,75,85, 50.
 The Reduce step might only get some of this data at once.
 If you averaged {75, 85} you would get 80.
 This might end up being input for another Reduce step with 50, and it would be a mistake tojust naively average 80 and 50.
 The 80 has more weight.

-Therefore,our Reduce step instead takes in {(80, 2),(5O,1}}, then sums the weighted temperatures.
+Therefore, our Reduce step instead takes in {(80, 2),(50,1}}, then sums the weighted temperatures.
 So it does 80 * 2 + 50 * 1 and then divides by (2 + 1) to get an average temperature of 70.
 It then emits (70, 3).

 Another Reduce step might reduce {(25, 1 ),(100, 1)} to get (62.5, 2).
 If we reduce this with (70, 3) we get the final answer: (67, 5).
 In other words, the average temperature in this city for this year was 67 degrees.

 We could do this in other ways, too.
-We could have just the city as the key, and the value be (Year,Tempera­ture, Count).
+We could have just the city as the key, and the value be (Year, Tempera­ture, Count).
 The Reduce step would do essentially the same thing, but would have to group by Year itself.

 In many cases, it's useful to think about what the Reduce step should do first, and then design the Map step around that.
 What data does Reduce need to have to do its job?